Curriculum

 • Personal Leadership Development Plan

-• Reflected Best Self Exercise developed by the University of Michigan Center for Positive Organizations.
+• Reflected Best Self Exercise developed by the University of Michigan Center for Positive Organization

 • Dialogue with Community Leaders regarding Priority Issues Identified by Participants